hamodyk/Corsair-Ambience/README.md

 - Add more coloring options (such as most dominant color, elimination of dark colors etc...)
 - Make it an installable app
 - Add option to start the app on Windows start up
-- Multi-monitor support
+- Multi-monitor support - *done*
 - Improve performance
 - Performance impact testing

 # Q&A
-Q- Does the app also work while using fullscreen applications such as games?
+Q: Does the app also work while using fullscreen applications such as games?

-A- Yes, but apparently it must be fullscreen windowed or borderless (not fullscreen exclusive).
+A: Yes, but apparently it must be fullscreen windowed or borderless (not fullscreen exclusive).
 Tested with PUBG, CSGO and Battlefield V.

-Q- Will it hinder my computer's performance?
+Q: Will it hinder my computer's performance?

-A- The app uses ~ 1% - 2.5% CPU and 15 MB of RAM, so I wouldn't think so.
+A: The app uses ~ 1% - 2.5% CPU and 15 MB of RAM, so I wouldn't think so.
 Some actual performance impact testing is required though.

+Q: Does it support multi-monitor setups?

+A: Yes

 # Troubleshooting